Pilot-centric design; approach to real-time, data-enhanced flight operations

 Uncovering user needs: from feedback to actionable insights

-To understand commercial pilots experiences, I have interviewed six professionals, they fly 4-5 domestic flights and 12-14 hours work in day.
-Their insights highlighted the challenges and inefficiencies in accessing real-time performance data and managing manual, paper-based processes.
+I interviewed six commercial pilots who fly 4-5 domestic flights and work 12-14 hours a day, their insights revealed challenges in accessing real-time data and manual intervention and paper-based processes.

 Pilots face tight schedules, limited time for pre-flight reviews, and added pressure from last-minute changes or delays.